Grow an Indoor Spice Garden

 Prepare Your Pots

 Decide if you will plant these spices hydroponically or in pots with dirt.
-If you’re growing them in dirt, prepare the pots by working organic material into the soil and lightening packed soil with a hand-held spade.
+If you’re growing them in the dirt, prepare the pots by working organic material into the soil and lightening packed soil with a hand-held spade.

 Plant Your Spices